Pablo Escobar's hippo population 'growing exponentially' – DW – 05/12/2023

 Pablo Escobar, cocaine and hippos

-Pablo Escobar, the infamous drug lord, terrorized Colombia during the 1980s and early 1990s and was held responsible for thousands of deaths.
+The actions of Pablo Escobar, an infamous drug lord who terrorized Colombia during the 1980s and early 1990s, resulted in thousands of deaths.

 "My own Noah’s Ark," he called it.

-In 1993, Colombian security forces shot and killed Escobar in Medellín.
-After his death, many of the exotic animals went to other zoos or parks, but the hippos stayed — and eventually escaped, to a place where they probably felt quite at home.
+In 1993, Colombian security forces shot and killed Escobar in Medellin.
+After his death, many of the exotic animals went to other zoos or parks, but the hippos stayed at the hacienda — and eventually escaped, to a place where they probably felt quite at home.

-The Hacienda Napoles, which is now a state-owned theme park, is very close to the Magdalena River, a major artery for the country, and the river basin shares similarities with the hippos’ native ecosystem in various African countries.
+The Hacienda Napoles, which is now a state-owned theme park, is very close to the Magdalena River, one of the country's major arteries, and the river basin shares similarities with the hippos' native ecosystem in various African countries.

 A perfect place for hippos

-The Magdalena River basin proved to be the perfect place for the hippos to breed and, with a lack of government action, their population grew fast.
+Having found the perfect place to breed and, with a lack of government action, the population of hippos grew fast.

 "Colombia had the opportunity to [control their population] but failed and let the problem grow," Jimenez said.